mathesar-foundation/mathesar-wiki/roadmap.md

 - Mathesar should be able to work with existing databases without altering data, even if not all features are available.
 - Mathesar should support other frontend clients (all actions should be available via API)
+- Mathesar's frontend should have a really intuitive and delightful user interface

 # Roadmap